AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-about.md

 1. Creating and initializing the viewer.

    When you have completed the steps above, you create an instance of `s7viewers.MixedMediaViewer` class, pass all configuration information to its constructor and call `init()` method on a viewer instance.
 Configuration information is passed to the constructor as a JSON object.
 At minimum, this object should have the `containerId` field which holds the name of viewer container ID and nested `params` JSON object with configuration parameters that the viewer supports.
-In this case, the `params` object must have at least the Image Serving URL passed as `serverUrl` property, the video server URL passed as `videoserverurl` property and initial asset as `asset` parameter.
+In this case, the `params` object must have at least the Image Serving URL passed as `serverUrl` property, the video server URL passed as `videoserverurl` property, and initial asset as `asset` parameter.
 JSON-based initialization API lets you create and start the viewer with single line of code.

    It is important to have the viewer container added to the DOM so that the viewer code can find the container element by its ID.
 Some browsers delay building DOM until the end of the web page.
 For maximum compatibility, call the `init()` method just before the closing `BODY` tag, or on the body `onload()` event.

-   At the same time, the container element should not necessarily be part of the web page layout just yet.
+   At the same time, the container element should not necessarily be part of the web page layout yet.
 For example, it may be hidden using `display:none` style assigned to it.
 In this case, the viewer delays its initialization process until the moment when the web page brings the container element back to the layout.
-When this occurs, the viewer load automatically resumes.
+When this action occurs, the viewer load automatically resumes.

    The following is an example of creating a viewer instance, passing the minimum necessary configuration options to the constructor, and calling the `init()` method.
 The example assumes `mixedMediaViewer` is the viewer instance; `s7viewer` is the name of placeholder `DIV`; [!DNL http://s7d1.scene7.com/is/image/] is the Image Serving URL; [!DNL http://s7d1.scene7.com/is/content/] is the video server URL; and [!DNL Scene7SharedAssets/Mixed_Media_Set_Sample] is the asset: